 About Us

-Active Policy Solutions provides government relations and advocacy support to clients, specializing in sports, health, wellness, education, youth development, and civil rights policy.
+Active Policy Solutions (APS) provides government relations and funding support services to nonprofit organizations and for-profit companies.
+We specialize in education, health and wellness, youth development, sports and physical activity, and civil rights policy.

-We have a proven track record of advancing federal and state legislation, securing government relationships to advance our clients’ objectives, and planning and executing large Capitol Hill advocacy days.
-We are passionate about our work, committed to our clients, and dedicated to helping them accomplish their goals.
+We have a strong track record of advancing federal and state legislation, establishing and strengthening government relationships to advance our clients’ objectives, and planning and executing Capitol Hill advocacy days.
+We specialize in legislative and administrative policymaking, carefully monitor all state and federal legislation that may impact our clients’ work to keep them up to speed on the latest developments, and offer assistance with regulatory proposals, public comments, Congressional hearings, and related collateral.

 Client Showcase